-Have you ever heard your grandparents or parents telling you how they used to save money by squirreling away loose notes into a Milo tin you keep under your bed?
-If that sounds a little old-school, what if we were to remind you that simply putting money away into a regular savings account with interest rates below one per cent is roughly as effective as the Milo tin method?
-With a savings account, you would be earning negligible interest in recent years that won’t help you beat prevailing inflation rates either way?
+Have you ever heard your grandparents or parents telling you how they used to save money by squirreling away loose notes into a Milo tin that they keep under their beds?
+While that sounds old-school, what if we were to tell you that simply putting money away into a regular savings account today with interest rates below one per cent is just like the Milo tin method?
+With a savings account, you would be earning negligible interest in recent years that won’t help you beat prevailing inflation rates.

 Of course, there are benefits to putting money into a regular savings account, the main one being keeping the money accessible when you need it.
-But there are ways to find a balance between keeping your money available if you really need it, while still getting it to work harder for you.
-Here are four to get you started.
+But there are ways to find a balance between keeping your money accessible and getting it to work harder for you.
+Here are four things for you to consider.

 Some assets are difficult to liquidate (convert to cash) on short notice.
-This may seem pretty obvious, but a very common mistake among Singaporeans is to sink too much money into buying the biggest house they can get.
-This is often done on the basis that the home is a retirement asset.
+This may seem obvious, but it is very common among Singaporeans to sink too much money into buying the biggest property they can get.
+They often think that this is a good idea because the property is supposedly a “retirement asset”.

-However, a bigger house means hefty mortgage repayments.
-And without proper planning, it’s difficult to get money out of your house when an emergency strikes.
+However, a bigger house means bigger mortgage repayments.
+And unless you have the power of foresight, it’s difficult if impossible to get money out of your property on short notice when an emergency strikes.
 Even if you are willing to sell it, this is probably not something that can be done in a matter of weeks.

 You should also be careful not to sink cash into exotic and illiquid assets such as wine, art, watches, etc. It may be difficult to find buyers if you need to liquidate these assets for cash.

-Volatile assets, such as small cap stocks, are liquid.
+Volatile assets, such as small cap stocks, are liquid assets.
 It is possible to sell them off in a matter of days.
-However, bear in mind that you may not be able to sell at the best price.
-Say all your money is tied up in shares, and the stock market is currently underperforming.
-You’re going to lose money if you need to sell them off to cover an emergency.
+However, bear in mind that you may not be able to sell at a good price.
+If all your money is tied up in shares, and if the stock market underperforms, you will probably sell at a loss if you need to liquidate them to cover an emergency.

 This constitutes an emergency fund.
-In the event of an emergency when you need cash urgently (e.g. a car repair or a sudden job loss), you can use your emergency fund to attend to those immediate needs instead of liquidating your investments, or using expensive loans.
+In the event of an emergency when you need cash urgently (e.g. a car repair or a sudden job loss), you can use your emergency fund to attend to those immediate needs instead of liquidating your investments or using expensive loans.

 We recommend that you seek advice from a Manulife Financial Consultant or its Appointed Distributors before making a commitment to purchase a policy.